-You can accelerate your studies or reduce your workload during the year by taking summer program units+.
+You can accelerate your studies or reduce your workload during the year by taking summer program units.
 We recognise the need for flexibility in your study and strive to ensure that there is a range of units offered during the summer holidays.
 Some of the law units are offered in intensive mode (two to three weeks of classes) to allow you to make the most of your summer.

-+ Some summer units are full-fee units.
-For more detail about the course structure and units see the online course information at qut.edu.au/study
+more detail about the course structure and units see the online course information at qut.edu.au/study